 - Odds are in terms of 100

 Moneyline BetsDefinition of bet: A moneyline bet is a wager on which team will win the game outright.
-Instead of considering the spread of the game, both the favorite and the underdog are given odds to win the game.
+Both the favorite and the underdog are given odds to win the game.
 Read the chart below to get started on reading odds for the following game:

 Green Bay Packers (-150) vs. Detroit Lions (+130)